fritzw/cube-utils/README.md

 make test
 ```

 These commands will download and compile the program and execute all test cases to verify that it works correctly.
-After this you will have two files called `cubepro-encoder` and `cubex-encoder`.
-The first one will encode `.bfb` files into `.cubepro` files and the second one into `.cubex` files. *(In fact both encoders are identical.
+After this you will have three files called `cubepro-encoder`, `cube3-encoder` and `cubex-encoder`.
+`cubepro-encoder` will encode `.bfb` files into `.cubepro` files.
+`cube3-encoder` will encode `.bfb` files into `.cube3` files.
+`cubex-encoder` will encode `.bfb` files into `.cubex` files.
+*(In fact all encoders are identical.
 Only the name makes the difference, so do not rename them).*

 ## Usage